vproiss/Bidirectional-Multi-Step-Reference-Game/README.md

 # Multi-Step Bidirectional Reference Game

-A multi-step bidirectional reference game with a self-play agent (REINFORCE) that undertakes both the "sender" and the "receiver" roles.
+A multi-step bidirectional reference game with a self-play agent that undertakes both the "sender" and the "receiver" roles.

 ## Project Set-Up